makyo/writing/work/getting-lost/outline.md

             4. moving to London
     * CR struggles with funding
     * RJ gets Lost
+        * realm like hs, but empty, although he can hear occasional whispers from outside, just as one inside could feel a touch and pull back
 * Act 2
     * RJ explores, discovers secret
         * those in control steering net All-Thing through software